 Install the seal head/air piston onto the damper shaft.

-Use the RockShox Rear Shock Vise Block to clamp the shaft into a vise.
+Use a 10 mm shaft clamp to clamp the shaft into a vise.

 To prevent damage to the seal head/air piston, position the shaft in the vise so that the piston is clear of the vise jaws.